pingcap/docs-dm/en/task-configuration-file-full.md

     threads: 4                       # The number of the threads Mydumper dumps from the upstream database (4 by default).
     chunk-filesize: 64               # The size of the file generated by Mydumper (64 in MB by default).
     skip-tz-utc: true                # Ignore timezone conversion for time type data (true by default).
     extra-args: "--no-locks"         # Other arguments of Mydumper.
-You don't need to manually configure table-list for `extra-args`, DM automatically generates the table-list configurable items.
+You do not need to manually configure table-list in `extra-args`, because table-list is automatically generated by DM.

-# Configuration arguments of the Loader processing unit
+# Configuration arguments of the Loader processing unit.
 loaders:
   global:                            # The configuration name of the processing unit.
     pool-size: 16                    # The number of threads that execute Mydumper SQL files concurrently in Loader (16 by default).
     # The directory output by Mydumper that Loader reads ("./dumped_data" by default).
 Directories for different tasks of the same instance must be different (Mydumper outputs the SQL file based on the directory).
     dir: "./dumped_data"

-# Configuration arguments of the Syncer processing unit
+# Configuration arguments of the Syncer processing unit.
 syncers:
   global:                            # The configuration name of the processing unit.
     worker-count: 16                 # The number of threads that replicate binlog events concurrently in Syncer.